skybrush-io/faq/wiki/Building-custom-drones.md

 5. A light fixture (Tell me more about light fixtures)
 6. SiK Radio (What is SiK Radio?)

-## Skybrush Flight Controller requirements
+## What Flight Controller can I use with Skybrush firmware?

 You will need a flight controller capable of running Ardupilot firmware that includes a micro SD card slot.
 The SD card has a file system where Skybrush stores the show trajectory.
 Ardupilot also stores log files on the SD card.
 Its best to have 2MB of flash memory to accomodate the Skybrush firmware.